eprochasson/socialite/README.md

 # Socialite
 ## A simple facebook-like app made with Meteor

-Here come Socialite.
+Here comes Socialite.
 It implements classic features from facebook-like social networks, including:
 - Profile
 - Pictures
 - Friends
 - Messaging system

 It is mostly a prototype.
-This project is mostly for my own amusement, and because I wanted to play with the [Meteor](http://meteor.com) platform.
+This project is for my own amusement, and because I wanted to play with the [Meteor](http://meteor.com) platform.

 ## How to run